LucasOM-XeThey/OliveiraMelo-Lucas-EUH3205/media_files/_media_metadata/VideoVonHabsburgMapped.md

 name: VideoVonHabsburgMapped
 media_type: video

-_title: The House of Habsburg: Every Year
+_title: The House of Habsburg- Every Year
 description: A short video mapping the possessions of the house of Habsburg - the main imperial dynasty of Austria - from their inception as a landed family through to the loss of their status in Austria-Hungary in WWI.
 This video was made with research for Ollie's upcoming HRE video.
 creator: Ollie Bye
 _date: 2024